corda/corda/docs/source/generating-a-node.rst

 * ``rpcUsers``
 * ``useTestClock``

-There is no need to specify the nodes' ports, as every node is in a separated container, so no ports conflict will occur.
+There is no need to specify the nodes' ports, as every node has a separate container, so no ports conflict will occur.
 Every node will expose port ``10003`` for RPC connections.

 The nodes' webservers will not be started.
-Instead, you should interact with them using each node's shell over SSH (see the :doc:`node configuration options <corda-configuration-file>`).
+Instead, you should interact with each node via its shell over SSH (see the :doc:`node configuration options <corda-configuration-file>`).
 You have to enable the shell by adding the following line to each node's ``node.conf`` file:

-    sshd { port = 2222 }
+    ``sshd { port = 2222 }``

 Where ``2222`` is the port you want to open to SSH into the shell.